tobek/laminae/notes.md

 - One where you sense branching tree of possibilities, rick & morty death stone, fading and increasing options as you move (NNC, LGD, CNC)
 - Some kind of mirroring or doppelgangering in the way it responds to you
     + james richardson vectors (see in quotes) "You who have proved how much like me you are: how could I trust you?" some kind of doppelganger thing
     + maybe weirdly LGC?
-NGD, CGD, CNP, LEC, LEP, NEC, CEP, CNC, CGC
+NGD, CGD, LEC, LEP, NEC, CEP, CNC, CGC
     + *definitely NGD if nothing else* - maybe CEP
 - saying yes vs. saying no
     + LND or CNP is no?